Muterra/py_zbg/doc/zbg_encoding.md

 Standalone files should use ASCII ```zbg0``` as magic numbers to start the file, then immediately begin with objects.
 Use of zbg encoding within other files need not be prepended, but may be if the file encapsulation requires it.

 New manifest encoding: inspired by [BEncode](https://wiki.theory.org/BitTorrentSpecification#Bencoding) and ASN.1 / X.690, but tailored for binary content and hash addressing.
 All big-endian, like everything else EIC, and byte-oriented.
+All integers used in length fields should be unsigned.

 Types supported: